 Request a presentation for community members and professionals

-To arrange a presentation, please complete our online form Request for Public Education Presentation, or contact Melissa Rodriguez, Director of Development and Community Partnerships, by phone at (512) 396-3404 or email.
+To arrange a presentation, please complete our online form Request for Public Education Presentation, or contact Holly Cunningham-Kizer, Director of Community Partnerships, by phone at (512) 396-3404 or email.

 The prevention of intimate partner violence is integral to HCWC’s mission.
 The primary prevention of sexual violence is the work of attempting to stop perpetration of sexual violence before it occurs by building healthy communities and changing the attitudes and beliefs that support and normalize violence within our society.
 The Centers for Disease Control has declared interpersonal violence as a public health issue, and for this reason HCWC addresses prevention using a public health model.

 Request education in YOUR community

 - We offer a 9-session curriculum covering a range of topics that go over the issues related to Primary Prevention.

 - We can be a part of a community or organizational coalition or advisory board that is focused on violence prevention.

 Taking steps to help prevent sexual assault, domestic violence and dating violence, and child abuse is part of our mission.
 Though violence against intimate partners may seem like a couples or family issue, it’s actually a symptom of larger issues in our communities and society.

 Learning that reduces violence